x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 - [Set-MailContact](https://technet.microsoft.com/library/04c4e889-8546-4395-9d26-31af08264e45.aspx)

-Here are some examples of using the Shell to change mail contact properties.
+Here are some examples of using Exchange Online PowerShell to change mail contact properties.

 This example configures the Title, Department, Company, and Manager properties for the mail contact Kai Axford.